parthe/ML-Mat-VAMP/README.md

 # Run your own experiments to plot results
 To run multiple experiments:
 ```
-python diy_expts/2layer_<algorithm>.py --act relu --snr 10.0 --fn_suffix k
+python diy_expts/2layer_ALGO.py --act relu --snr 10.0 --fn_suffix k
 ```
 for k = 0,1,..K-1.
 The above command creates the file adam_snr10_k.pkl
 By default k=0.
-<algorithm> can be adam or ml-mat-vamp
+ALGO can be 'adam' or 'ml-mat-vamp'

 # Run experiments for Adam.
 This uses Keras
 The following creates files adam_snr10_0.pkl and adam_snr15_0.pkl